 Relational Aggression

-All types of bullying continue to be a problem in US schools and beyond, but it's important to remember that all bullying is not physical or verbal (e.g. teasing, threatening).
-Relational (or social) aggression includes non-physical behaviors that damage a youth’s status or social standing within a peer group.
-Relationally aggressive behaviors include gossip, social exclusion, starting or spreading a rumor behind someone’s back, giving the silent treatment, or threatening to stop being friends with someone if they don’t act a certain way.
-Often cyberbullying (bullying behavior that occurs through the use of electronic means) takes the form of relationally aggressive behaviors where the technology is the medium through which the victim’s social status and/or relationships are harmed.
+All types of bullying continue to be a problem in US schools and beyond, and it's important to remember that not all bullying is physical or verbal.
+Relational (or social) aggression is prevalent as well, and it includes non-physical behaviors that damage someone’s relationships or social standing within their peer group.
+Relationally aggressive behaviors include social exclusion, starting or spreading a rumor, giving a peer "the silent treatment," or threatening to stop being friends with someone if they don’t act a certain way.
+Much cyberbullying is relational bullying; for example, social media posts, texts or online messages can be used to harm the victim's social status or relationships.
+It is also important to note that relationally aggressive behaviors can quickly lead to in-person aggression and violence underscoring the need for school staff to detect and intervene in relational aggression.
+This can be challenging, however, because many instances of relational aggression are carried out covertly and quietly.

 Relational Bullying Fact Sheet